Explainable AI as a Social Microscope: A Case Study on Academic Performance: Comparative Analysis

+Following the common practice of previous works, in this initial phase, we employed the logistic regression algorithm to screen the selected features that broadly correlate with academic performance.
+The subjects from the {\tt Top} and {\tt Low} categories were fit to the model and the resulting coefficients, under L1 regularization, are presented in Fig.~\ref{fig:LR_c_01}.

+As observed from Fig.~\ref{fig:LR_c_01}, test grades, along with other early metrics of academic performance, are imperative, and so are the factors associated with the child's social background.
+In particular, the indicators in familial and financial categories appear to influence children's academic performance predominantly at an early age.
+Whereas the correlates associated with scholastic aptitude manifest their effect mostly at later stages of subjects' lives.
+These observations are consistent with prior findings in the literature, providing some measure of validation.
+Overall, the most influential predictors are listed below.

-\begin{enumerate} \item The key indicator appears to be the \emph{Peabody Picture Vocabulary Test (PPVT) standard score}.
-This is a standardized test designed to measures an individual's vocabulary and comprehension and provide a quick estimate of verbal ability or scholastic aptitude.
-It could be deduced that almost $\frac{3}{4}$ of subjects with a standardized score above about $99.25$ went on to achieve top GPA scores, underscoring the central importance of academic performance and aptitude. \item For the subjects with low PPVT scores, the ability to follow instructions provided some relief, and increased the probability of a high GPA score to about $54$\% (up from from $40$\%). \item The level $2$ features pictured were related to social welfare and the possibility of obtaining a loan, respectively, which suggests that financial stability is also influential in the attainment of academic excellence. \end{enumerate}
+\begin{enumerate} \item The two most important factors relate to the parents' education~\cite{ermisch2001family}. \item The \emph{Peabody Picture Vocabulary Test} (PPVT) percentile rank correlated with academic performance.
+PPVT is a standardized test designed to measure an individual's vocabulary and comprehension and provide a quick estimate of verbal ability or scholastic aptitude.
+Another standard test's (known as Woodcock Johnson Test) percentile rank was identified as a significant indicator as well. \item Interestingly, the fact that the father has been incarcerated\footnote[2]{Note that in Fig.~\ref{fig:LR_c_01} the positive correlation of this feature is due to the reversed order of values (i.e., the highest value indicates the father has not spent time in jail.)} - a proxy for family support - affects children's performance negatively.
+Contrariwise, the complexity/rank of the mother's job, a surrogate for the financial situation, conduced to enhanced academic performance. \end{enumerate}

-Next, the coefficients of the Logistic Regression model are presented in Fig.~\ref{fig:LR_c_01} (L1 regularization).
-As before, it is observed that grades and other early indicators of academic performance are crucially important, and are associated with five of the top eight coefficients.
-Again, many factors relating to the child's social background and financial stability feature prominently.

-The emerging picture is exceedingly complex and multi-faceted.
+The emerging picture is compelling and multifaceted.
 On the one hand, test scores and academic aptitude occupy a central role, which is to be expected.
 Yet, there are indications that, beyond this, other features reflective of social and financial stability could also play a part, which strongly motivates the second, targeted part of this study.